texfaq/texfaq.github.io/FAQ-empty.md

 [`memoir`](https://ctan.org/pkg/memoir) class.

-[`Ifmtarg`](https://ctan.org/pkg/Ifmtarg) makes challenging reading; there's also a discussion of the issue in number two of the ''around the bend'' articles by the late lamented Mike Downes.
+[`Ifmtarg`](https://ctan.org/pkg/Ifmtarg) makes challenging reading; there's also a discussion of the issue in number two of the "around the bend" articles by the late lamented Mike Downes.